ngermanishvili/ngermanishvili/README.md

-### Hi there 👋
+# Hi There  👽

-### ABOUT ME 👽
+👨‍💻 Junior Front-end Developer and React Developer, Graduated Academy of Digital Industry 🚀

-👨‍💻 Junior Front-end Developer and React Developer, Academy of Digital Industry 🚀 Hi there!
+Hi there!
 I'm Nika Germanishvili, a junior front-end developer who's passionate about creating clean, intuitive, and user-friendly web applications.
 I'm currently on the lookout for new challenges, and I'm eager to join a team of like-minded individuals who share my passion for excellence. 💪